 6. Seek financial advice

 There are several ways to boost your pension savings, but understanding what’s right for you, and the right time to do it, isn’t always easy.
 A financial adviser will give you a clear picture of your current and future finances, explain how to close any gaps in your pension savings and, ultimately, help you feel confident you’re doing the right thing with your money.
-For smart advice from someone who is on your side, speak to one of our financial advisers today.
+For financial advice from someone who is on your side, speak to one of our financial advisers today.

 1 https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/earningsandworkinghours/bulletins/genderpaygapintheuk/2021